 Your ability to handle transactions and accept payments is key to making sales.
 Customers like to have flexibility in their payment options and need to feel secure in your ability to handle sensitive financial information.
 If you run your own site, you'll want to invest in a high-quality eCommerce payment gateway to handle your transactions.
 This will give you flexibility to accept different types of payments and keep your customers' data safe.

-If you use a marketplace like BlueCart eCommerce, you don't have to worry about this step at all.
-We have a robust integrated payment platform that allows you to send invoices and accept payments with ease.
+If you use a platform or wholesale marketplace like BlueCart eCommerce, you don't have to worry about this step at all.
+We have robust integrated payment capabilities that allow you to send invoices and accept payments with ease.
 We use HTTPS for all services and encrypt all card numbers used by your customers, so they can feel secure shopping with you.

 7. Market Your Business